Your AEM 6.5 Clock Is Ticking. Migrate to AEM as a Cloud Service Without The Risk.

 2. Starting infrastructure setup too late

-VPN setup, SSL certificates, DNS propagation, and Adobe IMS integration routinely take 2–4 weeks longer than planned.
-These are serial dependencies you cannot run content migration or UAT until they're resolved.
-Start in Sprint 0, not Sprint 4.
+Infrastructure setup shouldn't be a late-game surprise.
+VPN configuration, SSL certificates, DNS propagation, and Adobe IMS integration routinely take 2-4 weeks longer than planned.
+These are serial dependencies that will stall your content migration and UAT if they aren't resolved early.
+Don't wait until Sprint 4 start in Sprint 0.

 3. Ignoring content validation on publish tiers